Apollo9999/EDTECH--ML/PDF/readme.md

-# DALP Generate PDF Azure Function
+# EDTECH--ML Generate PDF Azure Function

 Azure Function to generate pdf from transcripts and screenshots, save it to Azure Blob storage and return the pdf URL.